borispov/Rispov/_posts/2021/06/letting-go.md

-I'd like to offer a perspective for letting go as an attempt to step back from your expectations to allow a process which you aren't prepared for, a process that might yield unknown and unexpected results.
+I'd like to offer a perspective for letting go as an attempt to step back from your expectations to allow a process which you aren't prepared for, a process that might yield unknown and unexpec

+ted results.

 I'll present two examples taken from my daily work as a Mental Health Services coordinator.
 First, I'll briefly describe the supervision part of my